JUUL Vaping Illness Lawsuit Attorneys

-If you or your child has developed a respiratory or other serious health condition after using JUUL products, you may be eligible to recover compensation from the manufacturers if JUUL or other vaping device manufactures’ via a product liability lawsuit.
+If you or your child has developed a respiratory or other serious health condition after using JUUL products or another e-cigarette maker, you may be eligible to recover compensation from the manufacturers if JUUL or other vaping device manufactures’ via a product liability lawsuit.
 Rosenfeld Injury Lawyers LLC is currently investigating JUUL vaping lawsuits.

 JUUL—a company no one had heard of just a few years ago—is believed to dominate more than 75 percent of the e-cigarette market, due in no small part to its aggressive advertising to youth on social media channels.
 Its products have grown so popular that “Juul” is used as a verb.
 But health officials warn that e-cigarettes are not only no safer than tobacco products, they may actually be more addictive and threaten greater damage to the lungs.

 If you or a loved one has used JUUL vaping products, you are likely concerned about their health effects and have questions about your legal rights.
 Rosenfeld Injury Lawyers LLC is ready to advise you on your legal options and answer your questions about pending vaping-related litigation around the United States.

 - Why is vaping bad for you?